-This was September 1965.
-The Pakistan Army had put into action Operation Grand Slam, aimed at capturing the vital Akhnoor bridge over the fast-flowing Chenab, a weak link along the most viable route connecting the Kashmir Valley with the rest of India.
+In September 1965, a month after it failed to instigate Kashmiris into rebellion against the Indian state, the Pakistan Army decided to set in motion Operation Grand Slam, which was aimed at capturing the vital Akhnoor bridge over the fast-flowing Chenab, a weak link along the most viable route connecting the Kashmir Valley with the rest of India.
 The plan was to deny India supply lines to the state, thus taking over without resorting to an all-out war.

 Bearing the brunt of the attack on the Indian side was 3rd Mahar and a squadron of AMX-13 tanks of the 20th Lancers, some of which had been airlifted to Chushul to halt the invading Chinese in 1962.
 Outnumbered and outgunned, troops sought India Air Force’s (IAF’s) assistance on 1 September.
 And it arrived, although with some delay.

 Pathankot, the nearest airbase, had two squadrons of Mysteres and one squadron of Vampire fighters, which had been moved here recently from Pune.
 The Vampire were the most obsolete aircraft in the IAF's inventory.

 The Pakistan Air Force (PAF), on the other hand, enjoyed qualitative advantage over the IAF, though it was outnumbered by a fair margin.
 The PAF had acquired at least 120 F-86 Sabres fighters from the United States in the late 1950s, 24 of which were equipped with the Sidewinder air-to-air missile, first in South Asia.
 It also had the latest Sidewinder equipped F-104 Starfighters.